 Flexible Spending Accounts

-Flexible Spending Accounts (FSAs) allow you to set aside pre-tax money to pay for health care or dependent care costs.
-You may want to consider an FSA to help with eligible expenses for health care or childcare/elder care.
-The rule regarding using funds during the calendar year apply and your FSA may be subject to the Internal Revenue Service (IRS) “Use it or Lose It” rule as noted below.
+The rule regarding using funds during the calendar year apply and your FSA may be subject to the Internal Revenue Service (IRS) “Use it or Lose” rule as noted below.

 FSAs expire every year on December 31.
 You must re-enroll each year during Open Enrollment to participate in this program.